angelorange/timetracking_challenge/README.md

 =======

-**Time Tracking Challenge** é uma aplicação feita para resolver
+**Time Tracking Challenge** It's a application made to pass on a challenge.
+It basically, consists in a Electronic Time Clock, where individual registers the places that he wishes to allow to check in.
+For after, to do the check in with his name/identification and comments.

-## Setup do Projeto
+## Project Setup

 ###
-Pré requisitos
+pre requisites:

- - Ter [Ruby](https://www.ruby-lang.org) versão 2.5.1 previamente instalado na máquina
+ - To have [Ruby](https://www.ruby-lang.org) version 2.5.1 previously installed.

-### Configurando e executando testes
+### Configuring e executing tests

  - `bin/setup`
  - `bundle exec rspec`